 - Grow pollinator-friendly plants.
-Not all pollinator-friendly plants are native, but they all do provide an abundance of nectar to butterflies, bees, and other pollinators.
+Not all pollinator-friendly plants are native.
+However, they all do provide an abundance of nectar to butterflies, bees, and other pollinators.

 - Have flowers blooming in the garden throughout the season.
-If you have flowers blooming from early spring through fall, your pollinators and beneficial insects will thank you by sticking around and coming back next year.
+If you have flowers blooming from early spring through fall, your pollinators and beneficial insects will thank you.
+They'll stick around and come back next year.

 - Provide water.
-If you live in a dry area, you will need to provide a bit of water to keep your bees healthy.
-Provide accessible water by filling a shallow basin or bowl with water and placing a few rocks in the water for the bees to stand on.
+If you live in a dry area, you'll need to provide a bit of water to keep your bees healthy.
+Provide accessible water by filling a shallow basin or bowl with water.
+Then place a few rocks in the water for the bees to stand on.

 - Introduce commercially available or lab-raised beneficial insects to boost numbers.
-If you've followed all of the tips above but still don't see many beneficial insects around your garden, find a reputable source to purchase insects that you can release at home.
-Ask your local nursery or extension office for advice on this, as some will warn against introducing certain insects that might carry disease to the local population.
+If you've followed all of the tips above but still don't see many beneficial insects around your garden, do this.
+Find a reputable source to purchase insects that you can release at home.
+Ask your local nursery or extension office for advice on this.
+Some will warn against introducing certain insects that might carry disease to the local population.

 3 Beneficial-Insect-Friendly Plants to Add to Your Garden